awesomephant/blog/posts/per-file-commit-history-with-eleventy.md

  }
 ```

-Now we can use whatever templating engine we have available to turn this information into a changelog.
+We can now use whatever templating engine we want to render this data to the page.
 I happen to use Liquid, so I'd write something like:

+<span class="code__title">/_includes/post.liquid</span>
 {% raw %}

 ```liquid
 {% if changes %}
 <ul class="changes">